 With God’s love, we joyfully welcome and nourish all; with God’s help, we serve our community and beyond.

 The season now known as Lent (from an Old English word meaning “spring,” the time of lengthening days) has a long history.
 The journey through Lent into Easter is a journey with Jesus in remembrance of his 40 days spent fasting and praying in the wilderness after his baptism.
-This year Lent starts with Ash Wednesday on Feb 14th and lasts through Maundy Thursday (which commemorates the Last Supper) on March 28th.
+This year Lent starts with Ash Wednesday on Feb 18th and lasts through Maundy Thursday (which commemmorates the Last Supper) on April 2nd.
+In observance of Lent, people commit to 40 days of penitence, often by giving things up that represent excess.
+It’s also a way to acknowledge and pay homage to the people in the world who go without much more often than we do.

 Join us Sundays at 9:00 a.m. in our Sanctuary